ScribblerCoder/CTFd-Helm/README.md

 - [x] HA and horizontal autoscaling with CPU and memory metrics
 - [x] Configurable CPU/memory requests and limits
-- [x] Deploys bitnami Redis and bitnami MariaDB as Helm dependencies
+- [x] Deploys bitnami Redis, bitnami MariaDB and SeaweedFS S3 as Helm dependencies
 - [x] Option to use external Redis and MariaDB (e.g., AWS RDS, ElastiCache)
 - [x] Customizable CTFd configuration
 - [x] Adjustable configurations for Redis and MariaDB
-- [x] Integration with external storage as upload provider (AWS S3 or Persistent Volumes)
+- [x] Integration with external storage as upload provider (AWS S3 or SeaweedFS or any otherr S3 compatible storage)
 - [x] Liveness and Readiness checks
 - [x] Affinity/Toleration/nodeSelector rules
-- [ ] Autoscaling with custom metrics
 - [ ] Deploy self-hosted mail server for CTFd email notifications as a helm dependency
 - [ ] Automated backups (CTFd export.
 This could be done with batch/v1 CronJob)
 - [ ] Deploys postgres db as a helm dependency

 ## To Do

-- [ ] Performance testing to verify autoscaling capabilities + e2e testing
+- [ ] Performance testing to verify autoscaling capabilities + e2e testing for verification
-- [ ] Fine tune cpu/mem requests and limits
+- [x] Fine tune cpu/mem requests and limits
 - [ ] Chaos testing to verify HA capabilities
 - [x] Add Pod Disruption budget (Added a rolling update strategy instead)
 - [ ] Security testing to verify deployment security
 - [x] Helm linting and testing with GitHub Actions (status badge remaining)
 - [ ] Publish Helm chart to Artifact Hub
 - [x] Custom NOTES.txt (post-installation message)
-- [ ] Add custom metrics for autoscaling
+- [ ] Support custom metrics for autoscaling
 - [x] Fancier README.md with badges and more information
 - [x] Add Chart Values table to README.md